Using Vehicles for University Business

 - Fleet Services

 - Oversee the University’s vehicle fleet, including purchase and maintenance and related records management.
 Ensure that all University-owned vehicles are properly titled, licensed, decaled and insured.
+Hold the title to all University vehicles, licensed trailers, and equipment.
 Ensure that all University-owned vehicles comply with applicable state, local and federal laws and regulations concerning vehicles and drivers.
 Ensure that all vehicles are safely maintained and have vehicle safety inspections every two years.
+Verify the driver’s license validity of all full-time drivers of University vehicles on an annual basis.
 Maintain the Twin Cities campus rental pool.
 Maintain the University's vehicle leasing operation and coordinate with the Traffic Accident Review Board.

 - University Departments

 - Contact Fleet Services before buying, leasing or insuring vehicles to ensure proper licensing and registration.
+Pay service fees associated with vehicle lease/rental/ownership.
 Pay accident-related costs that are not covered by insurance.
 Appoint a designated responsible authority (DRA) for any department with permanently assigned vehicles.

 - Traffic Accident Review Board